Cooperstown All Star Village: Tips for Parents

 How to Watch Games

 - For family members or friends that want to watch the games remotely, they can watch the games by going to www.cooperstownallstarvillage.com , looking for the Watch Live section, and clicking on the field that the game is being held on.
-The link directly to Watch Live is here.
 The picture was surprisingly clear, the only complaint we heard from relatives was that the scoreboard was never visible so it’s difficult to tell what is going on.
 Update: When we attended Cooperstown All Star Village in 2021, live streaming was free.
 I’ve heard that effective June 2022 you now need to pay to watch Live Stream games.

 - Seating: At All Star Village, every field has a ‘parent dugout’ which is separated, but directly next to, the player dug out.
 Each dugout has two rows of metal bleachers plus additional room for strollers, wheelchairs, even a picnic blanket for young kids.
 There is plenty of room for your team’s families, as well as relatives and friends that want to come watch.
 Those metal stands are unforgiving – – I cannot recommend strongly enough that you bring seat cushions – – the simple foam cushions are enough to save your butt and back from agony after even one game.
 We didn’t bring them, having grown used to using our cushy camp chairs for years.
 We regretted that decision after one game, and unfortunately the Gift Shop sold out of bleacher seat cushions quickly.
 So again, take my advice: there is no need to bring camp chairs – – first of all, there isn’t enough room in the dugouts for everyone to bring a chair.
 Secondly, you will not want to carry those chairs up or down the hills.
 Trust me on this.

 - Some of the fields have outside bleachers, in addition to the parent dug out.

-- If you have young children, keep them in the dugout during games to prevent getting hit by foul balls and home run balls.
+- If you have young children, keep them in the dugout during games to prevent getting hit by foul balls and home run balls from other fields.
 There are balls dropping everywhere, especially since the fields are close together.

 - Older siblings can bring their own glove and help retrieve foul balls and home run balls.
 Home run balls always go to the player that hit the ball, but foul balls can be turned into the concession stand.
 5 foul balls will earn your child a ticket, and 5 tickets will earn them a special Cooperstown All Star Village pin.